zippyy/myblog/content/post/Testimonials-Page/index.md

 *Update: Here is the link to the [Testimonials Page](https://techrelay.xyz/testimonials/)*

-Head over to the [Services Page](https://techrelay.xyz/services) for a quote on getting a Hugo site built!
+Head over to the [Services Page](https://techrelay.xyz/services) for a quote on getting the Digital Nomad VPN setup or a Hugo site built!

 As always So long and Thanks for all the Fish!